MillerLab-CPHG/Ma_2020/README.md

 ## Data Import
 If you are planning to use this pipeline, we assume that the data is coming from cellranger or from GEO as a data matrix.
 Some data sources come as .h5 (optimized python files) or as a seurat object (.rds) that you can directly import, and you can skip this step.
 NIH has an excellent guide on data format [here](https://med.virginia.edu/faculty/faculty-listing/wap3g/).

+The data used in our publication can be found [here](https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE131780&format=file).

 ## Getting Started
 Copy the git by cloning or by downloading Step 1 and Step 2 in the scripts.
 Step 3 is docker based, and the steps are outlined in a text file.
 Step 4 is optional and did not produce any core results in this publication.
 'TIP' files are required for the 'scTALK' package.